Edit on GitHub

 Functions are listed under the Functions section.

-Access logic
+Access logic and priority

 1. Check if foo is an array and bar a valid element.